 - Multi-family homes that contain up to four units, as long as you occupy one as your primary residence

-Once you satisfy the above reverse mortgage qualifications and obtain a reverse mortgage loan, there are a few financial obligations you must uphold.
+Once you meet the above qualifications and obtain a reverse mortgage loan, there are a few financial obligations you must uphold.
 If you don’t, you risk defaulting on the loan.
-One of the financial conditions of getting a reverse mortgage loan is that you must continue to maintain your home and pay homeowners insurance and property taxes.
-Other obligations include, continuing with regular home maintenance, and complying with all terms of the loan.

 Before you can get a reverse mortgage, you’re required by the federal government to participate in mortgage counseling.
-The goal of these counseling sessions is to protect those who may not be financially savvy or need extra help understanding the ins and outs of reverse mortgages.
 Mortgage counseling helps provide everyone with the education needed to make smart choices for their financial future.
 A reverse mortgage can be a little intimidating for some seniors and it’s always advisable to have a family member involved in the process.